-Technological systems are often represented in in diagrammatic form, with symbols for the various components.
+Technological systems are often represented in diagrammatic form, with symbols for the various components.
 Here is a basic example:

 While some symbols are common to all systems (for example, arrows to denote direction), specialised languages play a vital role in the development and communication of technological systems.
 Design concepts can be represented using different communication tools such as flow diagrams, network diagrams, and 3-D models.
 These can be used to explore and understand relationships between the parts of a system or between different systems.

 Different technological communities often supplement or modify existing symbols to communicate details of systems – for example, components, layout or connections – in specialised diagrams/representations.